roman-milk/roman-milk.github.io/the-fat-cow.md

  We had to use some of my hand lotion for lube, but it got the job done.

  We showered together and once his cock was clean I tried to suck him hard again, but given the BJ when we first arrived and the three times before the shower he was done.
 We fell asleep snuggled up with each other.
-Report_Story #2